Natalia-Marcos/Natalia-Marcos/README.md

 - 👋 Hi, I’m Natalia
 - 👀 I’m interested in Frontend Development and Technology
-- 🌱 I’m currently learning more about Frontend frameworks and languagens
+- 🌱 I’m currently learning more about Frontend frameworks and languages
 - 💞️ I’m looking to collaborate on open-source projects related to web development
 - 📫 How to reach me natholiveiramarcos@gmail.com
 - 😄 Pronouns: her/she